osate/osate2/ge/org.osate.ge.doc/docs/user_guide.md

 The graphical editor allows editing subcomponents when viewing a component implementation diagram.

 ### Creating
-When viewing a component implementation diagram, a subcomponent can be creating by using the palette.
-Drag the appropriate subcomponent type from the palette to the desired location.
-A new subcomponent will appear.
+A subcomponent can be created by using the palette.
+Subcomponents can be added to component implementations or to subcomponents which have a component implementation defined.
+In the latter case, the subcomponent's component implementation will be modified.

 ### Setting the Classifier
 Select the subcomponent classifier by double-clicking the subcomponent and selecting the *AADL* tab of the *Properties* view.
 Select *Choose...* from the *Extends* section.